 Don’t worry if you’re less technically gifted, anyone can crawl websites and draw conclusions.
 You will have it a little easier, though, if you learn a couple of tricks first.

 XPath in Screaming Frog and SEO

 Screaming Frog SEO Spider is more than just a crawling software used to glance at automatic canonical and headings reports.
 We can use XPath expressions (with a handy cheat sheet) to leverage Screaming Frog SEO Spider for more advanced and helpful tasks.

 Note that you can use XPath expressions in Chrome DevTools’ search field, among other places, to find hidden header tags, count links and check any other HTML elements.

-By right-clicking on a DOM node in DevTools you can also copy its corresponding XPath and use for scraping, among other things.
+By right-clicking on a DOM node in DevTools you can also copy its corresponding XPath and use it for scraping, among other things.
 Remember, though, that it’s automatic and fairly primitive, so there’s usually a need for adjustment to build a universal XPath selector.

-Regex in SEO
+Regex in Screaming Frog and SEO

 Working with SF SEO Spider you will find that regular expressions (regex) will be very handy, especially when creating crawling exclusion patterns and extracting specific data from HTML.